Genpretz/KenshiPy/README.md

 KenshiPy is a DLL extension for [Kenshi](https://store.steampowered.com/app/233860/Kenshi/) that embeds a Python runtime and exposes selected portions of KenshiLib to Python via SWIG-generated bindings.

-The goal is to provide a Python scripting workflow to mod Kenshi and, hopefully, lowering the barrier to entry for utilizing KenshiLib through rapid iteration and scripting.
+The goal is to provide a Python scripting workflow to mod Kenshi and lowers the barrier to entry for utilizing KenshiLib through rapid iteration and scripting.

 ---

 ## Overview

-KenshiLib allows developers to write C++ DLLs that integrate directly with Kenshi’s runtime.
+[RE_Kenshi](https://www.nexusmods.com/kenshi/mods/847) ([GitHub](https://github.com/BFrizzleFoShizzle/RE_Kenshi)) is a Kenshi mod that adds improvements that can't be achieved through traditional mod tools, including a C++ plugin system for modifying the game's code.
+KenshiLib builds on this to allow developers to write C++ DLLs that integrate directly with Kenshi's runtime.
 KenshiPy follows the same architectural pattern:

 - Compiled DLL is loaded into Kenshi at runtime
 - Embeds a **Python interpreter**